tongning/elevationmap/README.md

 This repository contains a set of scripts for generating and visualizing street grade data.
+Uses python 3.

 ## How to use
 1. First, download USGS elevation data IMG files.
 You can run `download_dc_usgs.sh` to download data for DC,